ETSU launches 3-year medical degree program - NewsBreak

 ETSU offering free tax preparation help

-JOHNSON CITY — A group of East Tennessee State University business student volunteers, under the guidance of accountancy faculty member Dr. Michelle Freeman, will offer free tax preparation assistance again this year through the Internal Revenue Service Volunteer Income Tax Assistance (VITA) Program.
-ETSU is an approved VITA location,...
+A group of East Tennessee State University business student volunteers, under the guidance of accountancy faculty member Dr. Michelle Freeman, will offer free tax preparation assistance again this year through the Internal Revenue Service Volunteer Income Tax Assistance (VITA) Program.
+ETSU is an approved VITA location, and with financial support...

-Story behind the bill: Who is Gabby in new TBI alert proposed by Bristol lawmaker

-More than two years ago, 17-year-old Gabby Kennedy's death sent shockwaves through a small town on the border of Tennessee and Virginia.
-Now, her story has made its way to the state capitol.

 Johnson City Press